kuzzleio/documentation-old/src/guide/getting-started/index.md

 node create.js
 ```

-This will create a new document in the Kuzzle Backend which will trigger a [notification]({{ site_base_path }}guide/essentials/real-time) in the `subscribe.js` app.
+This will create a new document in Kuzzle which will trigger a [notification]({{ site_base_path }}guide/essentials/real-time) in the `subscribe.js` app.
 Check the `subscribe.js` terminal to make sure a new log appears every time a document is created using the `create.js` app:

 ```bash
 message received from kuzzle: { status: 200,